Medicare Part D Creditable Coverage Calculator

 What is the Part D threshold for 2023?
 I do not have access to specific figures for 2023.
 The Part D threshold can change annually, so you should refer to official Medicare resources or your plan's documentation for the most up-to-date information.

-See also Compressible Flow Calculator
+See also Standard Based Grading Calculator

 Is it too late to change my Part D plan?
 During the annual Open Enrollment Period (October 15 to December 7), you can change your Medicare Part D plan for the upcoming year.
 If you miss this period, you may have limited opportunities to make changes, such as qualifying for a Special Enrollment Period (SEP) due to certain life events.